 How much does the average yoga instructor make?

-The average yoga instructor in the United States makes $25 per hour.
-Their annual salary is heavily dependent on how many classes they teach per week and how business savvy they are when it comes to satellite revenue strategies.
+Their annual salary is heavily dependent on how many classes you teach per week and how business savvy you are when it comes to satellite revenue strategies.